sassoftware/saspy/saspy/doc/source/advanced-topics.rst

 ***************************************************************
-Moving values between Pythion Variables and SAS Macro Variables
+Moving values between Python Variables and SAS Macro Variables
 ***************************************************************

 There are two methods on the SASsession object you can use to transfer values between Python and SAS.